 This review will:

-- ensure import conditions are understandable and easy to find in the department’s Biosecurity Import Conditions system, BICON.
+- ensure import conditions are understandable and easy to find in our department’s Biosecurity Import Conditions system (BICON)

 - allow us to identify the treatments available to manage biosecurity risks such as pests, disease and contaminants.